tradingview/lightweight-charts/docs/timescale.md

 ### options()

-Returns an object with the set of options currently applied to the timescale.
+Returns an object with options currently applied to the time scale.

 ```javascript
 chart.timeScale().options();